 CSD concluded mediation with the Charter School and the week of April 8th, 2014, the district gave about 24 hours notice to the community about a special board meeting and VOTE on a proposed five year new Charter Agreement.
 The board took almost 2 hours in executive session and came out only to table the vote until this week’s April 15th, 2014 regular school board meeting.

 At the regular 2014 April board meeting the board again met in executive session and then returned to vote (7-0) to approve the new agreement with no details as to what the agreement was.
 There was a posted statement on April 17th that both the Charter Board and the District had agreed.
+Details of the process are unknown to the public and most of the board.
 Read here for the summary of that agreement as of 4/19/2014 as well as emails sent out by Bob Dunton in response.

 At the April 2014 school board meeting, an explanation was requested regarding how Board Chair O’Neil and Superintendent Trani were able to appoint themselves as the District’s negotiators for the Charter Agreement.
 There still has not been an answer.
 See the letter sent to the board on May 16, 2014 here.